paradigmatic/Configrity/README.md

   - Configuration chaining (such as to provide default values).
   - Export/Import formats: plists, JSON, XML, apache, etc.

-## Installation ##

-To install Configrity you just need a worling java installation (tested with JDK 1.6, but should work with 1.5) and SBT.

-    $ git clone git://github.com/paradigmatic/Configrity.git
-    $ cd Configrity
-    $ sbt
-    > update
-    > test
-    > doc
-    > package

 ## Example ##

     import configrity.Configuration._